Published 2014-09-22.

 Time to read: 4 minutes.

 We first discussed for-comprehensions in the For-Loops and For-Comprehensions lecture earlier in this course.
-This lecture continues the discussion of Scala Future
+This lecture continues the discussion of Scala Futures by exploring how for-comprehensions work with Futures.

 The sample code for this lecture is provided in